robook-org/ros2_documentation/source/How-To-Guides/Overriding-QoS-Policies-For-Recording-And-Playback.rst

 rosbag2: Overriding QoS Policies
 ================================

-**Goal:** Override Ros2Bag QoS profile settings for recording and playback.
+**目标:** Override Ros2Bag QoS profile settings for recording and playback.

 .. contents:: Contents
    :depth: 2
    :local:

-Background
+背景
 ----------

 With the introduction of DDS in ROS 2, Quality of Service (QoS) compatibility for publisher/subscriber nodes needs to be considered when recording and playing back data.